-(1) The term disabilities includes the following: autism, deaf-blindness, deafness, hearing impairment, mental retardation, multiple disabilities, orthopedic impairment, other health impairment, serious emotional disturbance, specific learning disability, speech or language impairment, traumatic brain injury, and visual impairment including blindness, and any other conditions as identified in division (A) of section 3323.01 of the Revised Code.
+(1) The term disabilities includes the following: autism, deaf-blindness, deafness, hearing impairment, cognitive disability, multiple disabilities, orthopedic impairment, other health impairment, serious emotional disturbance, specific learning disability, speech or language impairment, traumatic brain injury, visual impairment including blindness, and any other conditions as identified in division (A) of section 3323.01 of the Revised Code.

-(2) Special transportation means vehicle transportation service directly related to the child's disability and required by the individualized education program or any applicable state or federal law.
+(2) Special transportation means vehicle transportation service required by the individualized education program or any applicable state or federal law.

 (3) Transportation means travel to and from school, between schools, and in and around school buildings, and may include the following:

 (a) Travel to and from school, between schools, and in and around school buildings during normal school hours and outside of normal school hours if included on the individual education program.

 (b) Specialized equipment, such as special or adapted vehicles, lifts, and ramps, if required to provide special transportation for a child with disabilities.

 (c) Fitting and/or retrofitting vehicles with specialized equipment, such as car seats, securement systems, and harnesses.